ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/index.md

 As a hands-on workshop participants will learn what R and Unix/Linux command line tools are available for processing different types of data sets.
 This workshop begins with a walkthrough of essential programming and scripting techniques.
 Also included is an introduction to best practices in both programming and data analysis.

 ## Audience
 This workshop is designed for anyone interested in learning more about programming best practices, and how to create R and BASH scripts to automate data analysis.
+These lessons will help you to learn the fundamental concepts necessary to understand coding, programming, and the basics of the R and BASH programming languages as a beginner.

 No prior programming or data analysis experience is required.

 > ## Prerequisites
 >